wolfmanjm/kivy-smoothie-host/README.md

 You can select 3d printer mode or CNC mode from the Settings menu, this can affect what Panels are available amongst other minor changes.

 - The Console panel has a keyboard for entering gcodes and if you touch the edit field a keyboard will pop up for typing commands (non gcodes).
+If you precede the command with ! it will be sent to the linux shell instead of smoothie.
 - The Extruder Panel is used to control temperatures and extuder.
 - The Jog Panel has the usual jog controls.
 - The Macro Panel is user configurable buttons panel to control whatever you want.
 (Edit the `macros.ini` file)